Congenital tracheo-esophageal fistula is a congenital pathological communication between the trachea and esophagus.

 Given that the most common mechanism is motor vehicle collisions, it is perhaps unsurprising that young men are most frequently affected.
 The estimated ...

-Dieulafoy lesions are uncommon but important causes of acute upper gastrointestinal bleeding.
+Dieulafoy lesions (also known as exulceratio simplex) are uncommon but important causes of acute upper gastrointestinal bleeding.
 A Dieulafoy lesion is characterized by a dilated tortuous submucosal artery that erodes overlying gastrointestinal mucosa most commonly found in the stomach.

 Diffuse colonic nodularity on barium enema or CT colonography has a range of possible etiologies: